 What Causes These Racing Thoughts?

-It's also very common at sleep.
-For some reason, many people find that their thoughts seem to be more rapid when they're trying to get to bed, and unfortunately when they occur during bedtime it can be very hard to fall asleep.
+Racing thoughts may affect anyone with anxiety, but it's especially common for those that have panic attacks; and also in generalized anxiety disorder.
+It's also possible for this to occur when one is trying to go to sleep, which can be very disruptive.
+Some people find that their thoughts seem to be more rapid when they're trying to get some rest, and unfortunately when they occur during bedtime it can be very hard to fall asleep.

-- Lack of Sleep - Anxiety can also cause sleep deprivation, and sleep deprivation may also lead to racing thoughts.
+- Lack of Sleep Anxiety can also cause sleep deprivation, and sleep deprivation may also lead to racing thoughts.
 This can often be a self-fulfilling issue, since anxiety leads to lack of sleep which leads to racing thoughts which leads to a lack of sleep.
 That's why many find the experience to be recurring and very stressful.

-Stop Racing Thoughts
+Manage Your Racing Thoughts